romu42/ripe-atlas/overview/ripe_atlas.md

 ## Ripe Atlas Overview

-All of this you can go and read yourself, so consider it a quickie TL;DR.
+All of this you can go and read for yourself in detail, this is just a quick TL;DR.

-Ripe Atlas can be reached found here: https://atlas.ripe.net/ and if you want to read all of the documentation yourself you can find it here: https://beta-docs.atlas.ripe.net/
+Ripe Atlas can be found here: https://atlas.ripe.net/, if you find it interesting after this presentation and would like to dive deeper into it I can recommend you read the docs: https://beta-docs.atlas.ripe.net/

-Ripe Atlas is a global probe network run by the Ripe NCC that is used both by companies, researchers and private persons.
+Ripe Atlas is a [global probe network](https://atlas.ripe.net/results/maps/network-coverage/) run by the Ripe NCC that is used both by companies, researchers and private persons.

 Based on probes that are hosted primarily by private individuals and Anchors, enhanced probes and targets